 This study estimates long-run impacts of a child health investment, exploiting community-wide experimental variation in school-based deworming.
-The program increased education among women and labor supply among men, with accompanying shifts in labor market specialization.
-Ten years after deworming treatment, women who were eligible as boys stay enrolled for more years of primary school, work 17% more hours each week, spend more time in entrepreneurship, are more likely to hold manufacturing jobs, and miss one fewer meal per week.
+The program increased labor supply among men and education among women, with accompanying shifts in labor market specialization.
+Ten years after deworming treatment, men who were eligible as boys stay enrolled for more years of primary school, work 17% more hours each week, spend more time in non-agricultural self-employment, are more likely to hold manufacturing jobs, and miss one fewer meal per week.
 Women who were in treatment schools as girls are approximately one quarter more likely to have attended secondary school, halving the gender gap.
 They reallocate time from traditional agriculture into cash crops and non-agricultural self-employment.
 We estimate a conservative annualized financial internal rate of return to deworming of 32%, and show that mass deworming may generate more in future government revenue than it costs in subsidies.

 In a field experiment in Uganda, we find that demand after a free distribution of three health products is lower than after a sale distribution.
 This contrasts with work on insecticide-treated bed nets, highlighting the importance of product characteristics in determining pricing policy.
 We put forward a model to illustrate the potential tension between two important factors, learning and anchoring, and then test this model with three products selected specifically for their variation in the scope for learning.
 We find the rank order of shifts in demand matches with the theoretical prediction, although the differences are not statistically significant.